marksr/PointerControlServer/README.md

 # PointerControlServer
-Creates and controls a cursor within the android UI
+Creates and controls a cursor within the Android UI